Certified Spinning® Instructor & Personal Trainer

 Many friction indoor cycling bikes do not include a way to identify your specific resistance level.
 Instead of having set resistance levels, this option allows more flexibility to the rider.
 These bikes allow riders to continue to add resistance until it becomes impossible to continue to pedal.

-Magnetic spin bikes include a monitor that quickly identifies which level you are riding.
+Magnetic spin bikes include a monitor that quickly identifies your riding level.
 The number of levels might vary between different manufacturers, but it is standard that a level is always visible to the rider.
-Some
+Some bike options, like Bowflex C6 or Schwinn IC4, include up to 100 levels of magnetic resistance.

 Maintenance